London 601-700

 |

-paper receipt for 2 pounds 12 shillings and 6 pence received from Mrs Harvey
+small paper receipt for 2 pounds 12 shillings and 6 pence received from Mrs

-by Mr Fisher for 2 quarters rent for the New River Water, for the use of the
+Harvey by Mr Fisher for 2 quarters rent for the New River Water, for the use

 handwritten insertions in English on paper.
 Condition: Good.
 Document size